sendamply/docs/docs/200-Quickstart-Guide.md

 EOF
 ```

 Replace the sender (from address *donotreply@verifi​eddomain.com*) with a sender from a domain you verified in Step 1.
-In addition, replace the *YOUR_IP_POOL_UUID* with the IP Pool UUID you created in Step 2.
+In addition, replace the *YOUR_IP_POOL_UUID* with the IP pool UUID you created in Step 2.
 Finally, replace *YOUR_ACCESS_TOKEN* with the access token you created in Step 3.

 If you don't specify an IP pool, Amply will send from your Global pool.